leoclee/7-segment-clock/README.md

 1. Open [clock.ino](Arduino/clock.ino)
 1. Sketch > Upload
 1. Upload the sketch data files (the [data](Arduino/data) directory in the sketch folder) using Tools > ESP8266 Sketch Data Upload.
+1. If you want to use the Serial Monitor (Tools > Serial Monitor) for troubleshooting, be sure to change the baud rate to 115200 to match the baud rate specified in the sketch code

 # Initial Configuration
 1. When the sketch runs for the first time, the D1 mini will try to connect to your wifi and fail (because it doesn't have any previously saved wifi credentials).
 This will cause it to start up an access point, which serves up a captive configuration portal (thanks to [WiFiManager](https://github.com/tzapu/WiFiManager).